Best Graphite Stocks

 The last graphite stock on this list is Magnis Energy Technology, which is another Australian company.
 It owns 100% interest in the Nachu graphite project in Tanzania under its subsidiary, Uranex Tanzania.

 Another of Magnis Energy Technology’s subsidiaries, Imperium3, has two lithium-ion battery plants.
 One is in New York, and it aims to scale up to 38 GWh by 2030, which would make it the only non-China supply chain capable of meeting global demand.
 The other is in Australia, and it’s still being developed.
 The company will provide anode materials for these batteries.
-If it’s able to scale up successfully, it could become one of the best graphite companies.
+If it’s able to scale up successfully, it could become one of the best graphite companies with exposure to both the mining and battery production sides.

 Other Graphite Investing Opportunities to Consider